 If you see some vendor information error, follow these steps and type rerun breakfast.

-Here dumpling is the codename of Oneplus 5T, to know your device codename search it on Google.
-When you’re making Lineage OS ROM for your mobile, it is essential to know device codename because the codename will fetch device specific files and kernel.
+Here dumpling is the codename of Oneplus 5T, learn your device codename by a simple search on Google.
+When you’re building Lineage OS ROM for your mobile, it is essential to know device codename because codename will fetch device-specific files and kernel.
 Otherwise, you’ll end up wasting time and bandwidth.

 Add the following to .repo/local_manifests/roomservice.xml (you can create the file if it doesn’t exist):